-With so many gorgeous Christmas decor ideas out there it is very easy to get distracted and confused….and spend a lot of money.
-White Glam, Silver & Gold, Pink Modern, Silver Blue, Neutral Rustic, Old Fashion Vintage, …..ok, you get the idea.
-Each one of these decor themes is stunning!
-If you head out shopping without a clear vision of what you want to create you are likely to get lured into buying something from each of these because they are all so alluring.
-Defining your decor theme early on can stop you from buying items that won’t fit your theme and will save you a lot of money, trust me.
+With so many gorgeous Christmas decor ideas out there, it is very easy to get distracted, confused and spend a lot of money.
+White Glam, Silver & Gold, Pink Modern, Silver Blue, Neutral Rustic, Old Fashion Vintage.
+Okay, you get the idea.
+Each one of these decor themes is stunning.
+If you head out shopping without a clear vision of what you want to create, you are likely to get lured into buying a little bit of everything because they are all so alluring.
+Defining your decor theme early on can stop you from buying items that won’t fit your theme and will save you a lot of money.
+Trust me.

-I’m sure if you’re like most families, over time you have accumulated a MONSTER collection of Christmas decor.
-Once you pick your theme you have a very systematic and justified reason to sort through what you own and put HALF of it back in storage!!
+I’m sure if you’re like most families, you have accumulated a monster collection of Christmas decor over time.
+Once you pick your theme, you have a very systematic and justified reason to sort through what you own and put half of it back in storage.
 Seriously, you have my permission and you don’t have to feel guilty.

 3. Planning Creates Cohesion

-Honestly, with just a bit of focus, inspiration and planning you will be able to create a more cohesive and more beautiful outcome!
+Honestly, with just a bit of focus, inspiration and planning, you will be able to create a more cohesive and beautiful outcome.

 Confession: Ok, believe it or not, this is the first year I have decorated for Christmas with a “theme” in mind.
-In the past I haven’t given my decor very much thought besides just opening up the boxes and spreading out whatever I discovered inside.
-I knew I was going to need to put some more thought and planning into it this year!
+In the past, I haven’t given my decor very much thought besides just opening up the boxes and spreading out whatever I discovered inside.
+I knew I was going to need to put some more thought and planning into it this year.
 And I’m so glad I did for all of the reasons listed above.
-In the end I saved a lot of money, was able to keep things simple, and I LOVE the end result (and so does my family!)
-And I hope you will too!
+In the end, I saved a lot of money, was able to keep things simple, and love the end result.
+And, I hope you will too.